lwsjs/local-web-server/README.md

 }
 ```

 Here's what the `stream-self` module looks like.
-The module should export a mock definition (an object with a `response` and optional `request`).
-In this example, the module simply streams itself to the response but you could craft and return *any* [valid value](https://github.com/koajs/koa/blob/master/docs/api/response.md#responsebody-1).
+The module should export a mock definition (an object, or array of objects, each with a `response` and optional `request`).
+In this example, the module simply streams itself to the response but you could set `body` to *any* [valid value](https://github.com/koajs/koa/blob/master/docs/api/response.md#responsebody-1).
 ```js
 const fs = require('fs')